hvvivek/CrimeInTheUS/index.md

 Forrest, Walter.
 “Marriage Helps Reduce Crime.”
 The Conversation.
 Accessed December 7, 2017.
 [Real Estate and Crime](http://theconversation.com/marriage-helps-reduce-crime-3576)

 **Firearms and Crime**
-In an article we found around marriage and crime rates, the author mainly discusses the social/cultural effects of crime rates.
+>Contrary to common belief, in an interesting statement given during a hearing in Florida regarding opening the law to carry arms states that the open law in other states has lowered murder rate as well as other crime rates in those states.
-Forrest, Walter.
-“Marriage Helps Reduce Crime.”
-The Conversation.
-Accessed December 7, 2017.
-[Firearms and Crime](http://theconversation.com/marriage-helps-reduce-crime-3576)
+“Is Violent Crime Lower in States with Open Carry? | PolitiFact Florida.”
+Accessed December 8, 2017. .
+[Firearms and Crime](http://www.politifact.com/florida/statements/2015/oct/09/matt-gaetz/violent-crime-lower-states-open-carry/)

 **Income, Education and Crime**
 ![Image of Results](Images/Income.png)
->Murder rates usually take higher values at lower incomes per capita and per household In an article we found around marriage and crime rates, the author mainly discusses the social/cultural effects of crime rates.
+>Murder rates usually take higher values at lower incomes per capita and per household Unsurprisingly, there are articles which associates higher educational attainment with lower potential for crimes and therefore lower murders, robberies, etc.
-Forrest, Walter.
-“Marriage Helps Reduce Crime.”
-The Conversation.
-Accessed December 7, 2017.
-[Income, Education and Crime](http://theconversation.com/marriage-helps-reduce-crime-3576)
+“Crime Rates Linked To Educational Attainment, 2013 Alliance Report Finds.”
+Alliance For Excellent Education (blog).
+Accessed December 8, 2017.
+[Income, Education and Crime](https://all4ed.org/press/crime-rates-linked-to-educational-attainment-new-alliance-report-finds/.)

 **Male to Female ratio**
 ![Image of Results](Images/M2F.png)